discordjs/discord.js/docs/examples/moderation.md

           // either due to missing permissions or role hierarchy message.reply('I was unable to ban the member');
           // Log the error
-          console.error(err)
+          console.error(err);
         });
       } else {
         // The mentioned user isn't in this guild message.reply("That user isn't in this guild!");
       }
-    // Otherwise, if no user was mentioned
     } else {
-      message.reply("You didn't mention the user to ban!");
+    // Otherwise, if no user was mentioned message.reply("You didn't mention the user to ban!");
     }
   }